Contact your credit card lender

 If you get a reduced repayment arrangement, it means:

-- Your payments will be reduced, but the overall time to pay will take longer.
+- Your payments will be lower, but it will take longer to repay the debt.

 - The overall cost of a loan may therefore be greater.